n-t-roff/ex-3.2/README.md

   (Note that e.g. the arrow keys are considered macros.)
   Either use named buffers or 'h', 'j', 'k', 'l', '^F', '^B' for motions *between* yank and put commands.
+* If the screen with is not a multiple of the tab width tab characters are displayed wrong after screen updates which results in a left shift of the subsequent text.
+  (This bug is fixed in vi version 3.4.)
+  The display is fixed with the following actions:

+  * The current line is always displayed correct after `^L`.
+  * All screen lines are fixed with screen updates after `^F` `^B`, `''` `''`. `^^` `^^` and so on.
+  * The issue does not occur if the terminal width is set to a multiple of the tab width (e.g. a multiple of 8) *before* vi is started.

 Features which had been invented after version 3.2: